thebradleysanders/Arduino-Based-Motorcycle-Controller/README.md

 # Arduino-Based-Motorcycle-Controller
-And Arduino is being used for all lights/switches &amp; buttons has custom modes &amp; effects
+An Arduino is being used for all lights/switches &amp; buttons has custom modes &amp; effects